5 ways to prepare yourself to leap into Entrepreneurship

 “Sometimes you have to be willing to let go of something old to grab onto something new.
 You have to be willing to let a part of you die that you used to be comfortable with in order for another part of you to be born” – Lisa Nichols

 This quote resonates SO MUCH with me when I decided to take the leap!!
-For those of you that are new here; I have been an entrepreneur since June 2017 (so right around 8 months now).
+For those of you that are new here; I have been an entrepreneur since June 2017 (so a little over a year and a half now).
 I worked in corporate America for eight years before I found my passion for building my brand Bolden Creative Media.
 My “glow up” did not happen overnight.
-I’ve been in the influencer industry for about 4 years, but consistently blogging for around 3 years now.
+I’ve been in the influencer industry for about 5 years, but consistently blogging for around 3 years now.
 So, becoming my own Boss 2 years into this game is the biggest blessing!

 In March of 2017, I made the decision to make the leap.
 I was getting opportunities, growing extremely busy, making income and working hard.
 I worked a full-time 9-5 job, so I was at a point in my business where I was constantly putting in PTO days to fly out to different cities for events, photo shoots and projects.
 I mentally felt like I was “checking out” of my full-time job- and it showed.
 I had countless conversations with my managers and I was actually put on an action plan- yikes.
 It was my first time in my career that I was ever on a disciplinary action, but that was honestly because I was not there, mentally and physically.
 I was not happy.